Tap30/ripple/EVENT_SPECS.md

    */
   challenge: Challenge;
   /**
-   * The identifier or index of the step completed.
+   * The identifier of the step completed.
    */
-  step: string | number;
+  step: string;
   /**
    * Custom additional properties.
    */